evanshortiss/obd-parser/README.md

 # CHANGELOG

+* 0.2.1
+  * Ensure definition files are included in published code

 * 0.2.0
   * Rewrite using TypeScript and Classes (inner conflict regarding Classes)
   * Simplify getting and creating ECUPollers and PIDS